ttadano/alamode/docs/source/tutorial_pages/01_silicon.rst

     $ python plotband.py si222.bands

-Then, the phonon dispersion is shown by a pop-up window as follows:
+Then, the phonon dispersion is displayed as follows:

 .. image:: ../img/Si_phband_DFT.png
-   :scale: 40
+   :scale: 30
    :align: center

 You can save the figure as png, eps, or other formats from this window.